 IPRs are instrumental in the knowledge-based industries of the EFTA countries.
 Effective protection of intellectual property ensures that consumers and producers benefit from the adverse effects of counterfeiting, piracy and infringement.
 Developed countries such as EFTA States fight for increased harmonisation, broader coverage, stronger enforcement mechanisms and tighter flexibilities.
-The older "first generation" FTAs are not surprisingly based on the WTO Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPS) and focus on confirming the parties obligations to it.140 Only three FTAs include basic provisions that solely establish a framework for cooperation on IPR (Palestine, SACU, and GCC).
-"Second generation" and many "first generation" FTAs provide TRIPS+ clauses such as the elimination of options of flexibility available under the TRIPS or implementation of more extensive levels of standards of protection (e.g. liability declaration) or the inclusion of new areas of IPRs (sound trademarks, indication of source and country names,141 measures related to biodiversity142).
-Special and differential treatment is applied to developing countries which do not have the capacity to enforce strong IPR rules or that could be discriminated from a non-adaptable IPR regime.
+The older "first generation" FTAs are not surprisingly based on the WTO Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPS) and focus on confirming the parties obligations to it.
+140 Only three FTAs include basic provisions that solely establish a framework for cooperation on IPR (Palestine, SACU, and GCC).
+"Second generation" and many "first generation" FTAs provide TRIPS+ clauses such as the elimination of options of flexibility available under the TRIPS or implementation of more extensive levels of standards of protection (e.g. liability declaration) or the inclusion of new areas of IPRs (sound trademarks, indication of source and country names, 141 measures related to biodiversity (sound trademarks, indication of source and country names, 141 measures related to biodiversity to enforce strong IPR rules or that could be discriminated from a non-adaptable IPR regime.